solus-project/budgie-desktop/README.md

 Building
 --------

-arc-desktop has a number of build dependencies that must be present before attempting configuration.
+budgie-desktop has a number of build dependencies that must be present before attempting configuration.
 The names are different depending on distribution, so the pkg-config names, and the names within the Solus Operating System, are given: